brandon-bee/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+  Closure is when an inner function (a function inside another function) goes outside itself to get data from the function it is in.

 2. Study the following code, then answer the questions below.

 ```js